seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/ScoringSchemes.rst

 The alignment procedures are usually based on the sequences similarity computation described by an alignment scoring system that gives countable information used to determine which sequences are related and which are not.

 Four main biological events must be considered during the sequence alignment:
+Conservation, substitution, insertion and deletion.
-Match when the two compared letters are the same, substitution when a letter is aligned with another, insertion and deletion when in one of the two aligned sequences a letter is aligned with a gap.
+We have a Conservation when the two compared letters are the same and a Match is detected, a Substitution when we detect a Mismatch where a letter is aligned with another, and Insertion and Deletion when in one of the two aligned sequences a letter is aligned with a Gap.

 .. image:: alig_ins_del.png
    :width: 500px